homayoonkhadivi/CNN-for-Mnist-Digit-Datasets-Top-18-/README.md

 In this competition, your goal is to correctly identify digits from a dataset of tens of thousands of handwritten images.
 We’ve curated a set of tutorial-style kernels which cover everything from regression to neural networks.
 We encourage you to experiment with different algorithms to learn first-hand what works well and how techniques compare.

+**In this notebook I am using the MNIST Digits dataset.
+About the dataset: The dataset consists of 10 classes of handwritten Images pictures each with a number between 0-9.**

 In this notebook, I will go through the following items:

 **Data Understanding**